 There is an interesting folktale about how the order of the 12 animals was determined.

-The legend goes that the Jade Emperor ordered all the animals that inhabited the earth to congratulate him on his birthday on January 9th one year, and he determined to select the 12 animals that arrived first to be guards of the Heavenly Gate, so they could take turns on duty in order to prevent deities from secretly descending to the earth.
+The legend goes that the Emperor of the heavens ordered all the animals that inhabited the earth to congratulate him on his birthday on January 9th one year, and he determined to select the 12 animals that arrived first to be guards of the Heavenly Gate, so they could take turns on duty in order to prevent deities from secretly descending to the earth.

 All the animals were very excited and were itching to start upon hearing the good news.
-The Jade Emperor made a rule that all animals would run across a river, and each animal's position in the zodiac would be set by its place in the race.
+The Emperor of the heavens made a rule that all animals would run across a river, and each animal's position in the zodiac would be set by its place in the race.

 The rat promised to do so; however, he was so excited that he left quietly without informing the cat on the morning of January 9th.
 All the other animals gathered at the bank of a river and the race began.